-Central Hudson Light-Duty Make-Ready Program: The Program that provides one-time incentives up to 100% of the costs for electrical infrastructure required to install EV charging stations within Central Hudson's service territory.
+Central Hudson Light-Duty Make-Ready Program: The Program that provides one-time incentives up to 100% of the costs for electrical infrastructure required to install electric vehicle (EV) charging stations within Central Hudson's service territory.

 Disadvantaged Community: Communities that bear burdens of negative public-health effects, environmental pollution, impacts of climate change, and possess certain socioeconomic criteria, or comprise high concentrations of low- and moderate-income households.
 ECL § 75-0101(5).
-The Climate Justice Working Group (CJWG) adopted final criteria to identify Disadvantaged Communities in the State on March 27, 2023.
-The Disadvantaged Community map can be accessed at: https://climate.ny.gov/Resources/Disadvantaged-Communities-Criteria.